NvsYashwanth/machinelearningmaster/README.md

   <img src='https://github.com/NvsYashwanth/Machine-Learning-Master/blob/master/assets/early%20stopping.png'>
 </p>

-* As we keep training, and plot prediction error (RMSE), the RMSE on the training set starts going down, along with its prediction error on the validation set.
+* As we keep training, we plot prediction error and observe how our model performs on training and validation datasets.
+At the begining the error on the training set starts going down, along with its prediction error on the validation set.
 After a while the validation error starts to go back up.
 This indicates model is now overfitting the training data.
-With early stopping we stop our training when validation error reaches its minimum.
+With early stopping, we stop our training when validation error reaches its minimum.